 This time, the international moving game may not be my first rodeo, but it remains as confusing and time consuming as ever.
 As I look around our apartment, I am already thinking of our belongings in terms of which category they will fall: storage, freight, unaccompanied air baggage, suitcases.

 Considering how popular the Kon-Mari method of tidying up has been lately, let me offer a complementary or perhaps parallel method… Simply move house every six months to two years.
 You will surely get rid of anything superfluous that does not bring you joy.
-Well as long as you follow the Nicola-Marie method of asking the hard questions, “Do I really want to have to pack that thing up?”
+Well as long as you follow my method of asking the hard questions, “Do I really want to have to pack that thing up?”
 “Will I miss it while it’s literally at sea for 2+ months?”
 “Will I survive if it’s lost forever/broken/covered in mold or whatever liquids explode during transit (sadly, freight shipments arriving covered in various unappealing substances is an all too frequent occurrence)?

 I do have a friend with two small children who’s contrasting technique is to not sort at all during pack-out and just deal with it at the next place.
 No judgment there- that is a perfectly legitimate way to survive an international move and certainly less time consuming than the existential crisis I go through with every one of my belongings during pack-out.
 And now apparently I need to thank them all on their way out.